 Service business limitation.

-Finally, the QBI deduction generally isn’t available for income from specified service businesses (such as most professional practices other than engineering and architecture and businesses that involve investment-type services such as brokerage and investment advisory services).
+Finally, the QBI deduction generally isn’t available for income from specified service businesses (such as most professional practices other than engineering and architecture).
 Under an exception, the service business limitation doesn’t apply until an individual owner’s taxable income exceeds $157,500 ($315,000 for joint filers).
 Above those income levels, the service business limitation is phased in over a $50,000 phase-in range ($100,000 range for joint filers).

 The W-2 wage limitation and the service business limitation don’t apply as long as your taxable income is under the applicable threshold.
 In that case, you should qualify for the full 20% QBI deduction.